 NCR-1 Preserve existing park and greenspace and incorporate the connection, maintenance and enhancement of greenspace into all new development.
 NCR-2 Look for opportunities to create new parks, trails and greenspace within and near neighborhoods, civic institutions and commercial areas.
 NCR-3 Ensure adequate supplies of quality water through protection of ground and surface water sources.
 NCR-4 Encourage more compact urban development and preservation of open space.
 NCR-5 Continue to protect and expand the tree canopy.
-Encourage new development in quitable locations in NCR-6 Encourage new development in suitable locations in order to protect environmentally sensitive lands or val- uable historic, archeological or cultural resources.
-NCR-6 order to protect environmentally sensitive lands or val-
+NCR-6 Encourage new development in suitable locations in order to protect environmentally sensitive lands or valuable historic, archeological or cultural resources.
+NCR-7 Support cultural and historic assets through designation and asset expansion NCR-8 Incorporate the protection and conservation of resources into the decision-making process.

 NCR-9 Preserve and protect existing historic residential and commercial structures adding to the social and cultural fabric of the city.
 NCR-10 Reduce the impact of development on the natural to- pography and existing vegetation through limiting land disturbance activities and clear cutting.
-NCR-11 Protect local and regional water resources by applying the strategies set forth in the Metropolitan North Georgia Water Planning District plans.
+NCR-11 Protect local and regional water resources by applying the strategies set forth in the Metropolitan North Geor- gia Water Planning District plans.

-To preserve the city's existing housing stock while developing new housing to meet a variety of residential types and densities in safe and orderly neighborhoods available to all income levels.
+Preserve the city's existing housing stock while allowing new housing that provides a variety of residential types and densities, using architecture that integrates new styles with existing structures, in safe and orderly neighborhoods, available to all income levels.
 Measures of success will include implementing historic district(s) near downtown, reducing vacancy rates in the city, and providing affordable options to residents across the life cycle.

 H-1 Development shall provide for a variety of residential types, densities and incomes.
-H-2 Neighborhoods will be communities where people have easy access to schools, parks, residences and businesses through walkways, bike paths, roads and public transportation. Н-3 Neighborhoods shall be strongly linked to the neighborhood public school concept.
+H-2 Neighborhoods will be communities where people have easy access to schools, parks, residences and businesses through walkways, bike paths, roads and public transportation.
+H-3 Neighborhoods shall be strongly linked to the neighborhood public school concept.
 H-4 Provide opportunities for senior housing, special needs and retirement housing.

-H-5 Ensure that infill housing is compatible with existing neighborhoods. Н-6 Avoid the aggregation or clustering of low income housing.
-H-7 Work to create affordable housing opportunities.
+H-5 Ensure that infill housing is compatible with existing neighborhoods.
+H-6 Avoid the aggregation or clustering of low income housing. Н-7 Work to create affordable housing opportunities.
 H-8 Encourage home ownership in neighborhoods and work with neighborhood associations for assistance where the majority of homes are for rent.
 H-9 Strictly enforce building and development codes in order to encourage the stabilization of housing.
 H-10 Promote mixed income development and encourage an affordable component in new developments.
-H-11 Promote and prioritize the rehabilitation and redevelop- ment of existing housing stock and infill of new devel- opment in established neighborhoods in order to revi- talize established neighborhoods, utilize existing infra- structure and promote sustainable urbanism.
+H-11 Promote and prioritize the rehabilitation and redevelopment of existing housing stock and infill of new development in established neighborhoods in order to revitalize established neighborhoods, utilize existing infrastructure and promote sustainable urbanism.
 H-13 Eliminate substandard or dilapidated housing in the community.
 H-14 Promote rehabilitation rather than demolition of housing near downtown.
 H-15 Address the non-conforming residential uses in a holistic manner.